arakakimath/forum-infra-clean-arch/README.md

 ## Project details

-At first, an initial template from NestJS was used to start developing the forum.
-As NestJS uses modules, several modules were created to make them more uniques giving organization to the app.
+The project was initialized using a NestJS template.
+Since NestJS follows a modular structure, multiple modules were created to improve organization and maintainability.

 ### Validation

-Zod package was used to validate schemas of the request body (through Nest pipes) and to validate environmental variables.
+The Zod package was used for schema validation, ensuring request bodies (via NestJS pipes) and environment variables are correctly formatted.

 ### Normalization